joobih/robber/CONTRIBUTING.md

 ### Rule

-Stick to `ES5` syntax, so it can be consumed by the Duktape runtime without having to first `robber-compile` the code.
+Stick to `ES5` syntax, so it can be consumed by the Duktape runtime without having to first `frida-compile` the code.

 ### Rule